qualiaMachine/deep-learning-intro/episodes/4-advanced-layer-types.Rmd

 ### 1. Varying the dropout rate
 The code below instantiates and trains a model with varying dropout rates.
 You can see from the resulting plot that the ideal dropout rate in this case is around 0.45.
-This is where the test loss is lowest.
+This is where the val loss is lowest.

 - NB1: It takes a while to train these 5 networks.
-- NB2: In the real world you should do this with a validation set and not with the test set!

 ```python
 def create_nn_with_dropout(dropout_rate):